Pravargav/Amadeus/SAC/sentences/imp.md

 -> Who drinks such a large amount of milk?

--> We should visit a temple today itself.
+-> We should visit a temple today itself.❌(indian english not british English)

 -> Today only we should visit temple.❌